GuilhermeCunha79/lapr2/docs/SprintB/US8/US8_RegisterANewClinicalAnalysisLaboratory.md

 > **Question**  Are two Clinical Analysis Laboratories with the same:
-Laboratory ID
+Laboratory ID,
-name
+name,
-address
+address,
-phone Number
+phone Number, and
 TIN number
 allowed to exist?